“Caring for myself is not self indulgence, it is an act of self preservation, and that is an act of political warfare.”

 Defender Well-Being: Keeping Legal Hearts and Minds Intact

 Attorneys and others legal professionals who work with clients who have suffered great hardship and trauma can find themselves significantly impacted by the work.
 This impact can appear both on the job and outside of work, in the personal realm.

-Sometimes legal professionals develop mental health symptoms similar to those of the traumatized clients they serve, including depression, anxiety and PTSD.
+Sometimes legal professionals struggle as a result of their work.
+They may develop mental health symptoms similar to those of the traumatized clients they serve, including depression, anxiety and PTSD.

-There are a number of terms often used to describe this experience or condition: burnout, secondary trauma, vicarious trauma, compassion fatigue, the cost of caring, or the trauma exposure response.
+There are a number of terms and related conditions used to describe this experience: burnout, secondary trauma, vicarious trauma, compassion fatigue, the cost of caring, or the trauma exposure response.

-These conditions all relate to the cumulative toll that results from working with traumatized individuals repeatedly over time in a system that further traumatizes individuals.
+These conditions all result from the cumulative toll that results when working with traumatized individuals repeatedly over time in a system that further traumatizes them.

-In this new resource section of WDA website, legal professionals can learn about:
+In this resource section of WDA website, legal professionals can learn about:

-- research studies and findings involving secondary trauma and burnout in the criminal defense practice area,
+- Research studies and findings involving secondary trauma and burnout in public defense,